GoogleChrome/web.dev/src/site/content/en/blog/ta-types/index.md

 #### Visual UI testing

 An interesting subcategory of UI tests is visual tests.
-Those tests are extended end-to-end tests, providing a process of checking the visible output of an application by screenshot comparison: A screenshot of the change is compared with another screenshot containing the “status quo” - or in other words, a golden file -  and providing those results to a human reviewer to inspect and check.
-Put another way: it helps to find “visual bugs” in the appearance of a page, beyond purely functional bugs and outside the concept, not explicitly written down into assertions.
+Those tests are extended end-to-end tests, providing a process of checking the visible output of an application by screenshot comparison: A screenshot of the change is compared with another screenshot containing the “status quo”—or in other words, a golden file—and providing those results to a human reviewer to inspect and check.
+Put another way: it helps find “visual bugs” in the appearance of a page, beyond purely functional bugs and outside the concept, not explicitly written down into assertions.

 ### Static analysis